psipred/cgdms/README.md

 ### Generating protein data files

-To simulate or score proteins you need to generate files of a certain format.
+To simulate or calculate the energy of proteins you need to generate files of a certain format.
-If you want to use the proteins used in the paper, the data files are [here](protein_data/results).
+If you want to use the proteins presented in the paper, the data files are [here](protein_data/results).
 Otherwise you will need to generate these files:

 ```bash